AnthonyLatsis/Anchora/README.md

 Anchora makes use of this equation to provide a convenient and intuitive way of building constraints in a native style.

-Single constraints are constructed using the following methods: `equals(_:)`, `lessOrEquals(_:)`, `greaterOrEquals(_:)`, each of which represents an layout relation and takes a single expression of the following format, where `multiplier` and `constant` are optional:
+Single constraints are constructed using the following methods: `equals(_:)`, `lessOrEquals(_:)`, `greaterOrEquals(_:)`, each of which represents a layout relation and takes a single expression of the following format, where `multiplier` and `constant` are optional:
 ```
 anchor [* or /] multiplier [+ or -] constant
 ```